IBM-Blockchain-Identity/openssi-websdk/nodejs/README.md

 ### Requesting verification

-Create a `Verification` with the state a proof request to a given agent based on a published proof schema:
+Create a `Verification` with the state `outbound_proof_request` to send a proof request to a given agent based on a published proof schema:

 ```javascript
 const to = {